1) Complete the Application found [here] and submit application fee.

 Priority 4: Non-Catholics

-NOTE ON WAIT LISTS: A complete application package, supplemental documents and school transcript/forms must all be submitted to be place on a waitlist.
-Waitlists are only sustained for the school year during which you submit registration papers, so re-apply each year to remain on a waitlist.
+NOTE ON WAIT LISTS: A complete application package, supplemental documents and school transcript/forms must all be submitted to be place on a wait list.
+Wait lists are only sustained for the school year during which you submit registration papers.

 2) Provide supplemental documents.